 To make sure that your expenses are kept under control, you should discriminate between wants and needs.
 Our needs include everything required to study effectively and live in good health.
 Our wants are things that might be enjoyable but aren’t absolutely necessary.
 It’s not always easy to be honest about wants versus needs, but the right perspective may make a huge difference in your financial well-being.
 If you really want something, consider if you will still be happy with “the thing” one month from now.
 Having the latest and greatest isn’t always worth breaking the bank!

 A 2018 survey of over 1,000 college students, sourced from Fulcrum by Lucid and sponsored by Ascent, showed that nearly half of students with student loans report they are shouldering more responsibility for college costs than they originally anticipated.
-The study also revealed some significant gaps in understanding when it came to concepts relative to college financing options.
-Ascent Student Loans is the only student loan provider that incorporates into the loan process as a way to help students understand the various opportunities they have for financial aid.
+The study also revealed some significant gaps in understanding student loans relative to college financing options.
+Ascent Student Loans is the only student loan provider that incorporates into the loan process as a way to help students understand the various financial opportunities like cosigned student loans and student loans with no cosigner.

 There are many ways to save on school supplies such as textbooks.
 Utilizing your school library, buying used and using e-books are options that may significantly reduce your textbook expenses.
 Many courses offer online platforms such as McGraw-Hill Connect that have affordable access fees.
 Utilize the resources that match your learning style and allow you to thrive.